Ticket Lifecycle

 Creating new tickets from an agent runtime

 Most agents are handed a ticket ID and attach immediately.
-When you need to create tickets yourself (for example to capture follow-up work), use create for drafts and spawn when you want to start execution immediately.
+When you need to create tickets yourself (for example to capture follow-up work), use create for drafts and prompt when you want to start execution immediately.

 # Standalone draft, project auto-resolved from cwd